 Companionship is simple.
 Make sure you follow the 7 to 10 rule.
 In 7 of your contacts, you ask for nothing.
 You can have 3 asks for every 10 contacts.

 The closer you get to a 50 – 50 give and take relationship the better.

 Avoid, at all costs, this mentality if you want companionship.
 “How come you haven’t called me?”
 Make the call if you want to talk.
-It will become clear if they do not wish your companionship.
+It will become clear if they do not wish for your companionship.

 To illustrate this point.
 Cancer has shrunk my world, my companionships.
 Some of my friends love me but they can’t deal with pain so they don’t call or write.
 This is ok.